victimofleisure/MidiToLily/README.md

 Download the latest release, unzip it, and run MidiToLily.exe.
 MidiToLily doesn't have an installer, doesn't have dependencies, and doesn't store things in the registry or anywhere else.

-If your MIDI file is fully quantized, try the simplest possible command:
+If your MIDI file is fully quantized, try this simple command:
 ```
 MidiToLily myfile.mid
 ```